 - Customizable: You can adjust the spice level, use traditional or homemade machaca, swap the vegetables, or add your favorite toppings.

 - Versatile: Don’t just enjoy machaca con huevo for breakfast!
 It’s a great option for lunch or even dinner as well.
+Or turn it into the ultimate Machaca Burrito.

 Ingredients and Substitutions